Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: The Proposed GSC Reconstruction Framework

 where $\boldsymbol {J}(\mathcal {Q}_t)$ denotes the Jacobian matrix\footnote{The Jacobian matrix is a fundamental concept in robotics that relates the end-effector velocity to the joint velocities; herein, the detailed expression is omitted due to the page limit.} of the robot arm.

-As presented in Algorithm \ref{pickplace}, instead of analysing the algorithm according to the phase execution order, we group phases that send similar features and analyse them together to provide insights from the semantic perspective.
-We first consider phases involving manipulator motions, where joint angles must be transmitted for manipulator motion recovery.
+As presented in Algorithm \ref{pickplace}, instead of analysing the algorithm according to the phase execution order, we group phases that send similar features and analyse them together.
+Specifically, we first consider phases involving manipulator motions, where joint angles must be transmitted for manipulator motion recovery.
 We then consider the remaining phases, where the gripper is moving and its state must be updated.

 If the end-effector velocity $\|\hvec{v}^{\text{ee}}_t\|$ exceeds the velocity threshold for transitioning from a static state to motion $v_\text{th}$, the manipulator is currently in motion and the robot is in either the \textit{reach} or \textit{transport} phase.
+Please note that $v_\text{th}$ is derived based on the positional precision of the robot end-effector, where the level of positional precision determines the magnitude of residual motions when the robot is in the static state.

 \textbf{Reach:} The first stage of the pick-and-place task is to reach the target object.
 Given that the gripper does not make any contact when the robot approaches the object, the current phase is identified as \textit{reach} if the norm of the contact force resides in the vicinity of 0, and remains below the force sensor's resolution $\| \hvec{f_{t}}\| \leq \rho_1 $.
 During the \textit{reach} phase, the system's focus is on the motion of the manipulator, and only goal-oriented features, i.e., joint angles $\mathcal{Q}_{t}$, is transmitted for motion recovery, hence the output semantic message $\hvec{m}_{t}^* = (\mathcal{Q}_{t})$.